smaugustine/Taammera-Maryam/_miracles/frankish_pilgrim.md

 ---
-title: The Frankish Pilgrim at Saidnaya
+title: How a Pilgrim at Saidnaya Tried to Take a Piece of the Icon of Mary
 pemm: 439
 clavis: 3635
 places: [Saidnaya (Syria), Francia (Europe)]